INFORMSJoC/2023.0299/README.md

 In order to run this software, you must install Gurobi 9.5.2 from https://www.gurobi.com/downloads/gurobi-software/.

 ## Data
-The  datasets used for the numerical study are available at https://www.dropbox.com/sh/yghjzve0pj9km48/AABUJGbeblGd2VQ3K7iruC04a?dl=0.
+The  datasets used for the numerical study are available in the `data` directory.

 ## Reproduce numerical results